tech-med/medlearnity.com/src/content/wpPages/tutors/anthony/index.md

 **“Anthony’s experience in surgery... helped me hone in on my strengths"**

 In the words of Serena Williams and Billie-Jean King, “Pressure is a privilege.”
 I agree completely, but when it comes to the ABSITE, the privilege of being a surgical resident can feel a bit more pressure-like.
 Thank you to Anthony and the Medlearnity Team for providing professional, reliable assistance in a time of need.
 Standardized tests never come easy to me, and of course, I ended up choosing a career that is chock full of standardized testing.
 The ABSITE is a tough exam, is comprehensive in the topics covered, and is proctored in the midst of working an intense surgical resident schedule.
 Anthony’s experience in surgery, in test-taking, and test- creating helped me hone in on my strengths, hone in even more importantly on my gaps in knowledge, and truly understand how to focus my study efforts.
 He provided real time feedback about my thought process in regards to specific practice questions.
 He provided knowledge about the nuances in a question stem and the respective answer choices to help me successfully answer.
 He helped me understand the highest yield concepts that would help me succeed on exam day.
 He provided engaging, effective sessions that accommodated my scheduled, no matter what time of day.
 I felt supported during the entire time I was working with Anthony and the Medlearnity Team, and I can’t thank everyone enough for the help.This is the first year I have taken the exam where I felt like I knew more of the answers than not, and it proved to be a much less stressful testing experience overall.
 Knowledge is power, and Anthony definitely helped me increase my knowledge exponentially, not only to succeed on the ABSITE, but as a surgeon as well.
-Thank you for everything!
+Thank you for everything
 **VH PGY-3, General Surgery**

 # Book a DISCOUNTED Tutoring Trial with Anthony